-We have a surprisingly high number of Zig users in Portland, including yours truly, Andrew Kelley.
+We have a surprisingly high number of Zig users in Portland, including the creator, Andrew Kelley.
 Let’s meet up!

 This event is inspired by Zig Day Milano.